MicrosoftLearning/mslearn-openai/Instructions/Exercises/04-code-generation.md

     - **Chat session** - used to submit chat messages and view responses.
     - **Configuration** - used to configure settings for the model deployment.
 2. In the **Configuration** section, ensure that your model deployment is selected.
-3. In the **Assistant setup** area, set the system message to `You are a programming assistant helping write code` and save the changes.
+3. In the **Assistant setup** area, set the system message to `You are a programming assistant helping write code` and apply the changes.
 4. In the **Chat session**, submit the following query:

     ```